Public Health Leadership Program (GRAD)

 Grading Status: Letter grade.

 PUBH 730.
-Leading Quality Improvement in Public Health.
+Leading Continuous Quality Improvement (CQI) in Public Health Locally And Globally.
 3 Credits.

-Overview of continuous quality improvement (CQI) and its important relationship to leadership.
-Focus on practical skills with sufficient theory to understand the origins of the philosophy and processes encompassed by CQI.
-For working practitioners with current or future management/leadership responsibilities within their organizations.
+Overview of continuous quality improvement (CQI) applications in public health in local and global settings including its important relationship to leadership and equity.
+Focus on practical skills and tools with sufficient theory to understand the origins of the philosophy and describe/analyze processes encompassed by CQI.
+For working public health practitioners with current or future management/leadership responsibilities driven by equity within their organizations and for individuals interested in applied CQI in their personal lives worldwide.

 Rules & Requirements

-Requisites: Prerequisite, PUBH 791 prerequisite applies only to Leadership in Practice concentration MPH students; contact instructor if permission is needed.
+Requisites: Prerequisite, PUBH 791; applies only to Leadership in Practice concentration MPH students.

 Grading Status: Letter grade.